Saturday, 22 April 1978

 Yvon Rioland conducting the orchestra for Michèle Torr in a series of concerts in the Olympia Concert Hall, Paris (1977)

 Because the 1977 Eurovision Song Contest had been won by Marie Myriam’s ‘L’oiseau et l’enfant’ for France, the 1978 festival was held in Paris.
-The venue chosen for the event was the Palais des Congrès in the western suburb Neuilly-sur-Seine.
+The venue chosen for the event was the Palais des Congrès, bordering the western suburb of Neuilly-sur-Seine.
 Monaco once more participated with a creation composed by Paul de Senneville and Olivier Toussaint; the title of the up-tempo effort was ‘Les jardins de Monaco’, with the lyrics by Jean Albertini and Didier Barbelivien celebrating the romantic surroundings of the parks in Monte Carlo.
 It was interpreted by Olivier Toussaint and Corinne Sauvage, a session singer from Paris who took on the stage name Caline.

 “It was a song in a totally different genre than ‘Une petite française’.
 More commercial, for a start.
 As for the singers, I knew Corinne quite well from the recording studio.
 She sang backing vocals for numerous artists – Michel Delpech, to name just one – and she was very good at that.
 The song was always intended to be a boy-girl duet and therefore Olivier took care of the male part.
 Toussaint was simply the writing partner of De Senneville and Albertini; with De Senneville, he wrote all material for Richard Clayderman, such as ‘Ballade pour Adéline’.
 As far as I know, Olivier had no ambitions to be a star himself, but perhaps they could not find anyone else.
 It was once again Jean Albertini who asked me to arrange and conduct the song.”